den-materials/angular-and-heroku/README.md

 1. Create a folder with the name of your project.
 2. Go into the folder and initialize it as an npm repository with `npm init -y`.
+3. If you have not already, initialize a git repository in this directory with `git init`.
 3. Create a `front-end` folder with `ng new` if you don't already have one.
 4. Create a `back-end` folder, go inside, initialize it as an npm repository, and create a `server.js` file.